spectrochempy/spectrochempy/docs/whatsnew/latest.rst

 * Add the possibility to read Thermo high speed series files
 * Add the possibility to use several sets of experimental conditions in `ActionMassKinetics` class.
+* Add the possibility to pass a colormap normalization to the `plot` method.

 Bug fixes
 ~~~~~~~~~